What do I need to know about aromatherapy?!

 - What does the chemical composition of essential oils depend on?

-Furthermore, some plant's characteristics are a result of a certain habitat (appropriate soil moisture, climatic conditions, number of solar days, etc.), so the plants will grow and develop completely as required by their natural habitat.
-The highest quality oils are obtained from plants harvested in their natural habitat or plants that have been grown by the method of wild growth, biodynamic or organic cultivation.
+Furthermore, some plant's characteristics result of a certain habitat (appropriate soil moisture, climatic conditions, number of solar days, etc.), so the plants will grow and develop completely as required by their natural habitat.
+The highest quality volatile oils are obtained from plants harvested in their natural habitat or plants that have been grown by the method of wild growth, biodynamic or organic cultivation.

 For therapeutic purposes, it is most desirable to use essential oils obtained from plants grown in some of these ways.

 Due to the characteristics of essential oils to act as an antibiotic, antiseptic, antibacterial, antiviral, anti-inflammatory, detoxifying, diuretic, mucolytic, sedative, stimulating, tonic, decongestant, aromatherapy has applications in medicine and cosmetics.

 In medicine, aromatherapy is applied dermally, orally, rectally and vaginally, and in cosmetics most often by dermal application.
 Aromatherapy oils are widely used in family medicine, health care, physiotherapy, psychotherapy, but also in the techniques of enjoyment and care in beauty salons, wellness and spa centers.